 Implements password rules.

-The function specified by the verify_password_function is called automatically when a non-NULL password is created or set.
+The function specified by this option is called automatically when a non-NULL password is created or set.
+The function specified is not called for users that have a login policy with the change_password_dual_control option enabled.
 To prevent a user from overriding the function, set the option value to owner.function-name.
-A user must have a password to be able to connect to the database.
+A user must have a password to connect to the database.

 After validating the statement used to create or set the password, the function is called to verify the password using the specified rules.
-If the password conforms to the specified rules, the function must return NULL to indicate success, and the invoking statement executes.
-Otherwise, an error is indicated by setting an error or returning a non-NULL string.
-If a non-NULL string is returned, it is included in the error to the user as the reason for failure.
+If the password conforms to the specified rules, the function returns NULL to indicate success, and the invoking statement executes.
+Otherwise a non-NULL string is returned, and is cited as the reason for the error.

-The code for this sample is also available in the following location: %SQLANYSAMP12%\SQLAnywhere\SQL\verify_password.sql.
+The code for this sample is also available in the following location: %SQLANYSAMP17%\SQLAnywhere\SQL\verify_password.sql.